 As you can see, everything is dependent upon the date that the bitch goes to heat.

-Buying from Pawling
+Buying a chocolate labrador puppy from Pawling

 We have 7 Bitches and 1 Sire.

 You are welcome to visit any litter of pups and see our kennel.

 A $200 deposit will confirm your interest and allocate your name to a Pawling black or chocolate pup.

 The deposit is refundable if the bitch does not deliver the requested gender and / or colour.
 We only accept the first 6 deposits, 3 male and 3 female per litter.
 All pups come micro-chipped, vet checked and vaccinated at 6 weeks.

 Our labrador pups can be delivered interstate.
 Air freight via Dogtainers / Jetpets.
 For example, transport Brisbane to Sydney, costs a buyer approx $200.

 We will deliver the labrador pup to the Brisbane airport free of charge.
 The client follows through with the transport company regarding collection detail and the transfer of payment.